 Day 1 – 17.2 grams.
 My sugar intake for this day primarily came from breakfast cereal at 8.4 grams of sugar and ketchup at 5 grams (not together!).
 Everything else was fairly low in sugar – baked potato with tuna and cheese and chicken and chips.

 Day 2 – 19.6 grams.
-A whooping 13.6 grams of sugar was in the double choca mocha instant drink I had, again getting the day off to a bad start.
+A whopping 13.6 grams of sugar was in the double choca mocha instant drink I had, again getting the day off to a bad start.
 A cheese and tomato sandwich only came to 6 grams of sugar.
-Dinner being homemade was sugar free.
+Dinner being homemade was sugar-free.

 Day 4 – 21.6 grams.
 10.3 grams of sugar from 1/2 a can of baked beans and 3 grams from the bread it was on.
 A snack of falafel and lamb koftas was 4.3 grams.
 A takeaway pizza had roughly 4 grams of sugar.

-What have I learnt?
+What have I learned?
 It is important to see how much sugar is in something before you eat it.
 Try to avoid highly processed food and most importantly, limit your intake of sugary drinks!
-I should also point out that cutting down on sugar should not mean replacing them with sweeteners !
+I should also point out that cutting down on sugar should not mean replacing them with sweeteners!